bptlab/caz/README.md

 ## Usage

-The Caz already provides a simple way to subscribe to Unicorn events.
+The CAZ already provides a simple way to subscribe to Unicorn events.

 ### Subscribe to events